Finally, one year on—how I got screwed out of my job and why I’m not bitter

 I’ve told people that I’ve kind of lived my life in reverse.
 Most people work their butts off earlier in their careers and seek jobs with reduced hours later in life.
 But I’ve done the opposite—and I don’t regret it.
 When my son was young, I was actively involved in raising him.
 With my extended time off, we had time to take family vacations.

-The title of this post claimed I’m not bitter.
-And I’m not.
+My title claims I’m not bitter—and I’m not.
 Well, not now.
 Shortly after being let go, I drafted a letter to my coworkers.

-I outlined some of the points I’ve made in this post.
-I pointed out how obvious it was that they had no concern for me.
+I outlined several points in this post, pointing out how obvious it was that they had no concern for me.
 I stated that their absence of sympathy for my situation—despite almost two decades of working together—was shocking.
 But I realized my message would’ve fallen on deaf ears.
 It would’ve served no purpose.
-It never got sent.
+I never sent it.

-I’m still not happy about what happened or how the events unfolded.
+I’m still disappointed about being screwed out of my job.
 I’m frustrated I didn’t receive an explanation for why a Korean prof was hired despite the supposed lack of hours.
 But I’ve accepted things and moved on.
 Life isn’t always fair.
 No one owes me anything.
-You’ve got to roll with the punches and move on.
-And that’s exactly what I’ve done during this past year.
+You roll with the punches and move on.
+That’s precisely what I’ve done.

 I’m embarking on a new career and a new phase of life.
-I’m hoping after spending some time working remotely, I can amass enough knowledge to successfully market myself as an English copywriter and proofreader in Korea.
-I can live the freelancer lifestyle I envisioned with a job I can easily do anywhere with an Internet connection.
+I’m hoping to spend some time working remotely to gain some knowledge.
+That will enable me to market myself as an English copywriter and proofreader in Korea.
+Then, maybe I can live the freelancer lifestyle I envisioned.
+I’ll have a job I can do anywhere with an Internet connection.

-Have you ever been in a similar situation?
+Ever been in a similar situation?
 How would you have handled things differently than I did?
-Would love to hear about it in the comments!
+I’d love to hear about it in the comments!

-7 thoughts on “Finally, one year on—how I got screwed out of my job and why I’m not bitter
+12 thoughts on “Finally, one year on—how I got screwed out of my job and why I’m not bitter”

 1. So sorry to read this Dean.
 I had wanted to do something for you, but at around that time COVID-19 seemed to make everything much thicker.
 I do feel guilty about that.
 It is a pity that it seemed so cold.
 The students loved you, as you know.
 It’s great you’ve found a new path forward, as 15 more years in that environment isn’t really the most amicable future either, is it?^^ Hope to keep in touch!